Harris, 76ers send Spurs to 8th straight defeat, 115-104

+PHILADELPHIA (AP) — Philadelphia coach Brett Brown met Gregg Popovich at midcourt, gave him a handshake, hug and pat on the back.

+Brown knows all about long losing streaks, and Popovich helped him get through them.
+Now, it’s Brown’s turn to help.

-PHILADELPHIA (AP) — Tobias Harris scored 26 points, Joel Embiid had 21 points and 14 rebounds, and the Philadelphia 76ers beat San Antonio 115-104 on Friday night to hand the Spurs their eighth straight defeat.
+Tobias Harris scored 26 points, Joel Embiid had 21 points and 14 rebounds, and the Philadelphia 76ers beat San Antonio 115-104 on Friday night to hand the Spurs their eighth straight defeat.

-The skid is the Spurs’ longest under longtime coach Gregg Popovich.
+The skid is the Spurs’ worst under longtime coach Popovich.

 Ben Simmons had a triple-double with 10 points, 13 assists and 10 rebounds for the 76ers, who improved to 6-0 at home.